 However, on some materials, users found that the bond broke after just a week or two of use.
 Unfortunately, this is also the case with many super glue brands.

-Many people prefer Bondic to super glue because the UV light forms a stronger bond and is much cleaner to use.
+Many people prefer Bondic to super glue because the ultraviolet light forms a stronger bond and is much cleaner to use.

-As the UV light fully sets the glue, there’s no concern about it not being fully set after use.
+As the special UV light fully sets the glue, there’s no concern once its set.
 You also don’t have the risk of your tube of glue drying out before it’s finished.

 When you use superglue, there’s often excess glue that’s impossible to get rid of.
 When you try to tackle it, you risk weakening the bond that’s been formed.